 "There are also rumors about Jones and Octavia Ennis."

 "That's a natural combination.
 I don't know how any man resists her."

 "Most don't.
 And, of course, Roger isn't in a position to object.
-But it is said that he and she have decided to love only one another."
+But it is said that they've decided to love only one another."